LBCamden/lbcamden-frontend/README.md

 Visual regression tests should also be run against changes prior to releasing an update.

+Once all tests have completed, merge the `release-x.y.z` branch into the `main` branch.

 ### How to release
 To publish an updated LBCamden package, use the following command when checked into the `main` branch.
 ```console